The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 |Average train duration||2 h 17 min|

 Trains from Paris to London cover the 213 miles (343 km) long trip taking on average 2 h 17 min with our travel partners like Eurostar.
-Normally, there are 7 trains operating per day, including direct services available.
-While the average ticket price for this route costs around £160, you can find the cheapest train ticket for as low as £91.
+Normally, there are 12 trains operating per day, including direct services available.
+While the average ticket price for this journey costs around £230, you can find the cheapest train ticket for as low as £171.
 Travellers depart most frequently from Paris Gare de Lyon and arrive in London Victoria.

-Find the best trains between Paris and London with Omio's travel partners Eurostar from £91.
+Find the best trains from Paris to London with Omio's travel partners Eurostar from £171.
 We can find you the best deals, timetables and tickets when comparing and booking the best route.

-Eurostar is the exclusive high-speed railway service connecting the United Kingdom with countries in Europe like France, Belgium and the Netherlands.
-Most Eurostar trains travel through the Channel Tunnel between the UK and France.
-With a high-speed train service reaching speeds up to 186 mph (300 km/h), you will travel between Paris and London in ultimate comfort coupled with modern, comfortable seats and large windows.
-When booking your Eurostar train to London from Paris, you can choose between three ticket types: Standard, Standard Premier (with light refreshments served and spacious seats), and Business Premier (with flexible travel options, spacious seating, lounge access, priority boarding and hot meal served).
+Eurostar is the premier high-speed railway service which connects the United Kingdom with Europe through the Channel Tunnel with journeys connecting London St Pancras International with Paris, Brussels and Amsterdam among other popular European cities.
+With its high-speed service reaching speeds up to 186 mph (300 km/h), the Eurostar makes travel between the UK and Europe as smooth and easy as possible.
+When you book your Paris to London train, you can choose between ticket types like Standard, Standard Premier (with spacious seats and light refreshments served), and Business Premier (with flexible travel options, spacious seats, lounge access, hot meals served and priority boarding).

 Train services from Paris to London are operated by Eurostar, departing from London St. Pancras International Station and arriving at Paris Gare du Nord.
 The train journey takes approximately 2.5 hours, with state of the art high-speed trains travelling the Channel Tunnel.
 The first train departs London just after 5:30 a.m. and services then run half-hourly through peak hours and hourly during off peak times.
 The last train leaves at 8:00 p.m.
 The first train on Saturday and Sunday departs one hour later.